 Due to the nature of an advertising display screen performance is critical.
 With an automatic self-assessment solution in place, Hatch’s customers can get information about certain screen problems in real-time.

 Hatch has been working with this customer for over 5 years.
 During that time we’ve implemented several electronics and firmware iterations to achieve ongoing product improvement.
 Custom Android products, unlike commodity electronics, often get used in commercial or industrial applications.
 While the core hardware requirements don’t change as often as retail products, opportunities for optimization appear over time.
-Working with a long term development and manufacturing partner, Hatch’s clients leverage our intimate knowledge of their knowledge to continuous improvements.
+Working with a long term development and manufacturing partner, Hatch’s clients leverage our intimate knowledge of their product to implement continuous improvements.
 This results in performance benefits that add intangible value to our clients’ businesses.

 Entering into a custom Android hardware partnership extends deeper than just supplying a product.
 A dedicated and capable supplier grows with their client, not just by providing hardware, but by empowering the client to become more successful as a result of Hatch’s dedication to them.